minhsong/nodejs-expressjs-websocket-jwt-chat-realtime-task-management/README.md

 # nodejs-expressjs-websocket-jwt-chat-realtime-task-management
-The demo how to implement realtime update with websocket in nodejs and expressjs To set up and run the project, follow these steps:
+The demo how to implement realtime update with websocket in nodejs and expressjs
+## Features

+### User Authentication
+- Secure login/logout for managers and employees.

+### Employee Management Dashboard
+- Add, edit, delete employees.
+- View employee list with details.
+- Send account credentials to new employees via email.

+### Real-Time Messaging
+- Enable chat between managers and employees using Socket.io.

+### Account Setup for Employees
+- Secure page for employees to set up their account credentials.
+- Email verification link for account setup.

+### Task Management
+- Allow employees to mark tasks as done.
+- Profile editing for employees.
+To set up and run the project, follow these steps:

 1. Clone the repository: